agatarauzer/Coursera/README.md

 5. #### Java Programming: Build a Recommendation System

-   Conducted by Duke University.
+   Conducted by Duke University /  Level: intermediate / 5 hours

-   Level: intermediate.

    Course was focused on building a recommendation system, using given input files on users ratings and movie titles.
    It covers following steps:
    - Read in and parse data into lists and maps.